Subscriber Flow

 Please Note

 When DAP adds a subscriber to your Aweber list, it can currently “send” only the user’s Name and Email address to Aweber.
-DAP cannot (and does not) send the user’s unique password in DAP, or their affiliate id, etc. If you want Aweber to send out the password, at this time, there’s only one workaround.
-We have this on our to-do list, and we will be implementing this feature in a future release.
+DAP cannot (and does not) send the user’s unique password in DAP, or their affiliate id, etc. If you want Aweber to send out the password, then here’s how you can do it.

 How it works